des-science/Y3_shearcat_tests/alpha-beta-eta-test/README.md

    equations --eq=10 uses tau0 and tau2, --eq=20 uses tau0 and tau5
    and --eq=21 uses equations with tau2 and tau5

-   c) --splitxipxim Calculate independent contamination parameter abe for xip and xim tau-stat and rho-stats.
+   b) --splitxipxim Calculate independent contamination parameter abe for xip and xim tau-stat and rho-stats.
 The right thing to do is to use only one set of parmeter using the whole set of stats simultaneously.
 But again this might be useful to track problems in the code.

-   d) --uwmprior use strong prior for abe based on unweighted moments

-   e) --overall get the estimated abe values from maximum the overall likelihood that correspond to the maximum of the full posterior
+   c) --overall get the estimated abe values from maximum the overall likelihood that correspond to the maximum of the full posterior

-   f) --margin get the estimated abe values from the maximum of the marginalized posterior.
+   d) --margin get the estimated abe values from the maximum of the marginalized posterior.

-   g) --abe --ab --ae --be --a --b --e flags to select only a number of parameter.
+   e) --abe --ab --ae --be --a --b --e flags to select only a number of parameter.
 By default it chooses abe.
 Recalling that a represents the leakage, b is proportional to the shape residual and e to the size residuals.

-   NOTE: in abe_test.py errors are propagated in PSF bias using standar deviations of the posteriors of parameters and errors in rhos.
-However it is more convinient to use the full posterior to sample the PSF bias.
-Then we wrote two functions sample_abe.py and sample_bias.py to save in fits files the full posterior of abe parameters, and to sample the 2PCF PSF bias (and estimate errors)
+   2) sample_abe.py Produce a sample of alphas, betas, etas and chis using emcee and the fitting problem defined above

+   3) produce_2pcfpsfbias.py Using the sample of abe it produces the bias due due to psf errors in the 2pcf.
+It requires the mean substracted rho-stat which will be use to determine the final bias --rhoscosmo.

+   Note: --rhoscosmos does not need to be the same --rhos used for the fitting. we con go to smaller scales with --rhos and fit better.

    ### In the folder code/essentials there is code to get inputs for